Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Findings

+Once goals and references were established, participants moved into execution-oriented interaction with specialized vibe coding tools such as \textit{Cursor, Replit, Bolt, V0, Lovable,} and \textit{Figma Make}.
+These tools supported different kinds of generation, from inline code rewriting and rapid UI scaffolding to collaborative hosting and visual prototyping (Table \ref{tab:tool_descriptions}).
+Participants described this stage as a back-and-forth process in which generated outputs were repeatedly adjusted through prompt changes, screenshots, highlighted code, and updated design references.

-\textbf{Best practices for Stage 2} centered on effective prompting strategies.
-Participants stressed the importance of \textbf{well-structured prompts broken into step-by-step tasks}, as P12 explained: \quoting[P12]{I break things down into small, single-purpose steps so the AI can really focus.
-If I just throw in a generic prompt without clear positioning or logic, the results are awful.
-It's either messy, incomplete, or totally off from what I had in mind.} Another recurring theme was the need to \textbf{refine outputs in small increments rather than making large changes at once}.
-As P11 noted: \quoting[P11]{Generate a small code at a time; if it fails, revert to the previous step.
-If I change it too much at once, it might hallucinate or just forget part of the request.} Finally, participants highlighted the value of \textbf{providing concrete examples and targeted design changes}—such as highlighting specific code segments, chatting directly with the AI, or supplying screenshots—to guide refinement more effectively.
-As P13 described: \quoting[P13]{When I need to resize a button, I use targeted prompts by highlighting the code, chatting directly with the AI, or sending a screenshot to show exactly what I want changed.}
+\textbf{Best practices for Stage 2} was to avoid broad or under-specified requests.
+Participants emphasized controlling generation through structured, stepwise prompting and tightly scoped refinement.
+Rather than asking for sweeping revisions, they tended to make smaller adjustments in order to preserve coherence and reduce unintended side effects.
+As one participant explained, \quoting[P11]{Generate a small code at a time; if it fails, revert to the previous step.
+If I change it too much at once, it might hallucinate or just forget part of the request.} Here, effective prompting was less about writing a single powerful request than about pacing the interaction so that the generated output remained steerable.
+Participants also highlighted the importance of anchoring prompts to concrete artifacts, such as highlighted code segments, screenshots, or specific UI elements, to guide targeted modifications: \quoting[P13]{When I need to resize a button, I use targeted prompts by highlighting the code or sending a screenshot to show exactly what I want changed.}